Home users: a public health problem?

 And we wonder why home users have such problems with their buggy systems, why they can't seem to do the simplest administrative tasks, and why their computers aren't secure.
 They're not secure because home users don't know how to secure them.

 At work, I have an IT department I can call if I have a problem.
-They filter my Net connection so I don't see spam, and most attacks are blocked before they get to my
+They filter my Net connection so I don't see spam, and most attacks are blocked before they get to my computer.
+They tell me which updates to install.
+And they're available to help me recover if something happens to my system.
+Home users have none of this support.

 This problem isn't going to go away as computers get smarter and users get savvier.
 Next-generation computers will be vulnerable to different attacks, and next-generation attack tools will fool users in different ways.